Applying for Academic Accounts

 - number of years of proposed research

-Send e-mail with your request for the support letter to firstname.lastname@example.org; we will prepare a draft PDF for your approval; send any changes to email@example.com.
-We will send you the final PDF for your proposal submission.
+Send e-mail with your request for the commitment letter to OSC Help or submit online.
+We will prepare a draft for your approval and then we will send you the final PDF for your proposal submission.
 Please allow at least two working days for this service.

 Applying at NSF Centers